Super Bowl XXXVI: New England Patriots

 The Patriots' chances for a Super Bowl appearance seemed bleak shortly after the season had begun.
-Before the season even started, quarterbacks coach Dick Rehbein died of a heart attack at the age of 45.
-The Patriots, coached by Bill Belichick, lost their first two games, and moreover, in their second loss at home to the New York Jets, starting quarterback Drew Bledsoe suffered a sheared blood vessel on a hit by Jets linebacker Mo Lewis that caused him to miss several weeks.
-His replacement was second-year quarterback Tom Brady, a sixth-round draft pick who had thrown only 3 passes in 2000.
+Before the season started, quarterbacks coach Dick Rehbein died of a heart attack at age 45.
+The Patriots, coached by Bill Belichick, lost their first two games, and in their second loss at home to the New York Jets, starting quarterback Drew Bledsoe suffered a sheared blood vessel on a hit by Jets linebacker Mo Lewis that caused him to miss several weeks.
+His replacement was second-year quarterback Tom Brady, a sixth-round draft pick who had thrown only three passes in 2000.
 Also, midway through the season, wide receiver Terry Glenn, the team's leading receiver in 2000, was benched due to off-the-field problems.
-He had been suspended for the first four games for failing a drug test and after serving it he played in just four more before injuries and disputes with the coaching staff caused Belichick to deactivate him for good.
+He had been suspended the first four games for failing a drug test and played in just four more before injuries and disputes with the coaching staff caused Belichick to deactivate him for good.

 Upon assuming the role of starting quarterback, Brady enjoyed immediate success in the regular season, leading New England to a 44–13 win over the Indianapolis Colts in his first start and eventually to an 11–5 record.
 He completed 63.9 percent of his passes for 2,843 yards and 18 touchdowns with 12 interceptions and was selected to the Pro Bowl.
 Veteran Pro Bowl wide receiver Troy Brown was the main receiving threat, recording 101 receptions for 1,199 yards and 5 touchdowns, while also adding another 413 yards and 2 touchdowns returning punts.
 His 14.2 yards per punt return average led the NFL.
 Wide receiver David Patten also was productive, catching 51 passes for 749 yards and 4 touchdowns.
 Running back Antowain Smith provided the team with a stable running game, rushing for 1,157 yards, catching 19 passes for 192 yards, and scoring 13 touchdowns.